pghvlaans/sbotools/man/post-release/sbotools.hints.5.md

 The */etc/sbotools/sbotools.hints* file is used to blacklist scripts and request optional dependencies.

-If a script is blacklisted, it will neither be included in build queues nor removed by [sboremove(1)](sboremove.1.md).
+If a script is blacklisted, it can neither be included in build queues nor removed by [sboremove(1)](sboremove.1.md).
 To blacklist a script, place it on its own line with no whitespace, prepending an exclamation mark: